FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 3. Navigate to the [Properties](https://client.falixnodes.net/server/properties) page (under the minecraft category).

-4. Scroll down to find the "Online Mode" property (it should be under the "Security Settings" section).
+4. Scroll down to find the "Cracked" property (it should be under the "Security Settings" section).

 5. Enable the toggle.